NEW NOVEL: THE SUNKEN LAND BEGINS TO RISE AGAIN

 “Harrison is a law unto himself, and The Sunken Land Begins to Rise Again is a novel so good all the usual reviewerish superlatives barely seem superlative enough.” –Adam Roberts

-Available in hardback, trade paperback & ebook, from June 25th 2020.
-Pre-order at your trusted outlets.
-Public appearances are cancelled or postponed for the obvious reason; charmingly chaotic e-events–online interviews, twitter chats & Zoom apearances–may or may not take their place.
-A magnificent early review from Olivia Laing in the Guardian, here.
-Interviews completed for the Bookseller, with Caroline Carpenter (£), in which I talk about the confidence of late style & contend, “Boundaries can be fluid, to everyone’s advantage”; and Black Static with Andrew Hedgecock.
-Look out for details on everything else, here on the blog; on Twitter @mjohnharrison; or by checking in at #TheSunkenLandBeginsToRiseAgain hashtag.
+Available in hardback, trade paperback & ebook, at your trusted outlets.
+Public appearances are cancelled or postponed for the obvious reason; charmingly chaotic e-events–online interviews, twitter chats & Zoom apearances–may or may not take their place–look out for details on Twitter @mjohnharrison.

 “Simply one of the best writers of fiction currently at work in English.” –Robert Macfarlane.